 What is guacamole?

-Guacamole1 is an avocado-based sauce or dip, originally from Mexico.
-It is simply mashed avocadoes mixed with sea salt and lime juice.
+Guacamole is an avocado-based sauce or dip, originally from Mexico.
+It is simply mashed avocados mixed with sea salt and lime juice.

 Modern guacamole includes additional spices and is popularly used around the world as a condiment, salad ingredient, or dip.

-Guacamole is not only delicious but also super healthy2.
-This is why most health enthusiasts indulge in this delicious snack2.
+Guacamole is not only delicious, but also super healthy2.
+This is why most health enthusiasts indulge in this delicious snack.

 How to tell if guacamole is bad?

-You can easily tell if guacamole has gone bad3.
+You can easily tell if guacamole has gone bad.
 Signs of spoilage are the same for both homemade and purchased guacamole.